tomarrell/website/README.md

 The index is designed to not be cached.
 Weighing ~3.9KB.
 The total size of the code assets are around 14KB non-gzipped.

 ## Snake
-The snake game is implemented using my [parallel snake engine](https://github.com/tomarrell/snake) and the built in web adapter.
+The snake game is implemented using my [parallel snake engine](https://github.com/tomarrell/snake) and the built in validation adapter.

 ## Analytics
 I use self-hosted [Fathom](https://usefathom.com/) analytics across my personal site and blog.